opensvc/docs.opensvc.com/source/collector.docker.registries.rst

 Private collector policies
 --------------------------

-On a private collector, the collector managers have the choice to give the DockerRegistriesManager, DockerRegistriesPusher and DockerRegistriesPuller privilege to a selected population.
+On a private collector, the collector managers have the choice to give the DockerRegistriesManager, DockerRegistriesPusher and DockerRegistriesPuller privileges to a selected population.

-The DockerRegistriesPuller and DockerRegistriesPusher privilege are sufficient to publish images in allowed users/ groups/ and apps/.
+The DockerRegistriesPuller and DockerRegistriesPusher privileges are sufficient to publish images in allowed users/ groups/ and apps/.
 The DockerRegistriesManager is required to publish images to arbitrary locations (global/, site/ for example).

 Setup a registry
 ----------------